Retropikzel/foreign-c/README.md

 #### Dependencies <a name="dependencies"></a>

-The library depends on (libffi)[https://sourceware.org/libffi/) and some implementations have extra dependencies/requiremetns beyond that.
+Some implementations have extra dependencies/requirements beyond just the library.

+#### Chibi <a name="dependencies-chibi"></a>

+Building depends on libffi.

 Debian/Ubuntu/Mint install with:

-    apt install libffi8 libffi-dev
+    apt install libffi-dev

 #### Chicken <a name="dependencies-chicken"></a>

 Needs [r7rs egg](https://wiki.call-cc.org/eggref/5/r7rs), install with:

     chicken-install r7rs

+#### Gauche <a name="dependencies-gauche"></a>

+Building depends on libffi.

+Debian/Ubuntu/Mint install with:

+    apt install libffi-dev

 #### Racket <a name="dependencies-racket"></a>